Clifton “Fred” Lord, M.D.,FASAM, NNESAM President

 he moved to his current position at West Lebanon CTC.
 He has also served as medical

-Administration Rural Opioid Response grant, to improve prevention and treatment of
+Opioid Response (RCORP) grant, to improve prevention and treatment of opioid use

-opioid use disorder in Windsor County.
-He serves as a preceptor for Addiction
+disorder in Windsor County VT from 2020 to 2023.
+He serves as a preceptor for

-Psychiatry Fellows at the Geisel School of Medicine, where he is Clinical Assistant
+Addiction Psychiatry Fellows at the Geisel School of Medicine, where he is Clinical

-Professor of Psychiatry.
-He is also a preceptor & Adjunct Faculty for the Master of
+Assistant Professor of Psychiatry.
+He is also a preceptor and Adjunct Faculty for the

-Physician Assistant Studies program at Franklin Pierce University.
-He is currently
+Master of Physician Assistant Studies program at Franklin Pierce University.
+He is

-President of the Northern New England Society of Addiction Medicine.
-Fred lives in
+currently President of the Northern New England Society of Addiction Medicine.
+Fred

-Dorchester NH with his wife Diane & their two beagles, Barney & Dudley.
+lives in Dorchester, NH with his wife Diane and their two beagles, Barney, and Dudley.

 Molly Rosignol